phonegap/phonegap-docs/docs/en/edge/cordova/file/filetransfer/filetransfer.md

 - __source__ - URL of the server to download the file (must already be encoded using encodeURI())
 - __target__ - Full path of the file on the device
 - __successCallback__ - A callback that is called with a FileEntry object. _(Function)_
 - __errorCallback__ - A callback that is called if an error occurs retrieving the Metadata.
-Invoked with a FileError object. _(Function)_
+Invoked with a FileTransferError object. _(Function)_
 - __trustAllHosts__ - Optional parameter, defaults to false.
 If set to true then it will accept all security certificates.
 This is useful as Android rejects self signed security certificates.
 Not recommended for production use.
 Supported on Android and iOS. _(boolean)_
+- __options__ - Optional parameters, currently only supports headers (such as Authorization (Basic Authentication), etc).

 __Quick Example__